OWLUnion/Library/docs/en/wiki/OWL-Square.md

 * 😖Content that invades other people’s privacy.

-We may remove the following users from group chats:
+**We may remove the following users from group chats:**

 * 😕Vulgar, false and fraudulent accounts;

 * 😡Users who have been removed from the group chat by unanimous consent;

 * 🤪Users who have violated the rules multiple times.

+Other things to note:

+**🚫Dear players, please don't make unreasonable requests to the admins, such as:**
+* Asking admins for items in game.
+* Sending the admins unknown websites with the risk of leaking personal information
+* Etc...

+🚫If any of the above behaviors occur,admins can refuse and take action.
+We also kindly ask all players to adhere to the rules.Admins also need to manage your behaviour and don't condone such behaviour.

 ## What should I do if I am banned?